yoko-vicky/new-weather-app/README.md

 **Users can do actions like below in this application:**
 - Search the location they want to know the weather
 - Get the current weather information including temperature and humidity
+- Select the unit of temperature that users want to know
 - Enjoy random image changed corresponding to the weather result

 A list of commonly used resources that I find helpful is listed in the acknowledgments.